jtblin/kube2iam/README.md

       --insecure                Kubernetes server should be accessed without verifying the TLS.
-Testing only --iptables                Add iptables rule (also requires --host-ip) --metadata-addr string    Address for the ec2 metadata (default "169.254.169.254") --verbose                 Verbose
+Testing only --iptables                Add iptables rule (also requires --host-ip) --metadata-addr string    Address for the ec2 metadata (default "169.254.169.254") --namespace-key string    Namespace annotation key used to retrieve the IAM roles allowed (value in annotation should be json array) (default "kube2iam/allowed-roles")
+      --namespace-restrictions  Enable namespace restrictions
+      --verbose                 Verbose
       --version                 Print the version and exits